DaveBatton/iOS-SDK/README.md

 Installation
 ------------

+**CocoaPods**

 The easiest way to install the LifePics SDK is using [CocoaPods](http://cocoapods.org).

-Unfortunately the spec file is not yet complete.
-We'll make that available soon.
+    platform :ios, '7.0'
+    pod 'LifePics'

+**Manual Installation**

-For now, put a copy of the LifePics.framework and LifePics.bundle files anywhere in your project folder.
+Put a copy of the LifePics.framework and LifePics.bundle files anywhere in your project folder.

 In Xcode, select your project in the Project Navigator.<br>
 Select your app target.<br>